Agribusiness-based Advisory Services (ABAS) project, update 02

-- Preparation and dissemination of a 15 page accessible synthesis report with main findings and a 2 page project brief.
+- Preparation and dissemination of an accessible synthesis report with main findings and a 4 page project brief.

 - Various web-based communication activities and blogs.

-- A presentation and discussion of key findings most likely at the Dutch Ministry of Foreign Affairs in June 2018.
+- A presentation and discussion of key findings most in The Hague in June 2018.
 Reference group members based in the Netherlands will receive an invitation.

 A need to continue this initiative?

 The initiating group is discussing whether there is a need to give some form of follow-up to this explorative study.
 The team very much welcomes thoughts on this from professionals in the field.
 Is it right to note that the topic is of relevance with interest from companies and others concerned?
 Is there a need for focused forms of capacity building in this area, particularly for the smaller companies or for improving access to experiences and information.
 Is there a case for continued public co-funding of any of this?

 If you would like to join the discussion, then please send an email to Laurens van Veldhuizen, .